discorporate/flatland/docs/validation/index.rst

  2. Messages looked up by key may also be callables.
-The callable will be invoked with ``element`` and ``state``, and should return either a message string or a 3-tuple as described in :ref:`pluralization
+The callable will be invoked with ``element`` and ``state``, and should return either a message string or a 3-tuple as described in `pluralization
-     <Message Pluralization>`.
+     <Message Pluralization>`_.

 The Validator Class
 ~~~~~~~~~~~~~~~~~~~

-.. autoclass:: flatland.validation.Validator
+.. autoclass:: flatland.validation.base.Validator
-   :members:
+   :no-show-inheritance:

 Included Validators
 -------------------